webdigga/slot-picks/src/posts/about.md

 ## Why choose Seven Kings Web Design?

-* Tailored Solutions: Every business is unique, which is why I take a personalized approach to every project, ensuring that your website reflects your brand identity and resonates with your target audience.
+* Tailored Solutions: Every business is unique, which is why I take a personalised approach to every project, ensuring that your website reflects your brand identity and resonates with your target audience.
 * Expertise and Innovation: With years of industry experience and a passion for innovation, I stay abreast of the latest trends and technologies to deliver cutting-edge solutions that set you apart from the competition.
 * Client-Centric Approach: Your satisfaction is my top priority.
-I prioritize open communication, transparency, and collaboration throughout the entire process, ensuring that your vision is realized to perfection.
+I prioritise open communication, transparency, and collaboration throughout the entire process, ensuring that your vision is realised to perfection.
 * Affordable Pricing: I believe that exceptional web design should be accessible to businesses of all sizes.
 My pricing is competitive and transparent, with no hidden fees or surprises.

 Contact me for a consulation meeting to discuss your requirements.